-Dahi bhindi recipe with step by step photos – sauteed okra in a smooth, creamy, lightly spiced and tangy sauce.
-This delicious recipe of dahi wali bhindi is easy to make and goes very well accompanied with some hot rotis, chapatis or naan.
-The next best accompaniment is steamed basmati rice or jeera rice.
+Dahi bhindi is a delicious and flavorful dish of sauteed tender cooked okra in a smooth, creamy, lightly spiced and tangy yogurt sauce.
+This tasty recipe of dahi wali bhindi is a delight to eat with some hot Roti or Naan.
+The next best accompaniment is steamed basmati rice or cumin rice.

-3. Trim off the head and tail of the bhindi.
-Chop the bhindi in 1 inch pieces.
-Keep aside the chopped bhindi.
+3. Trim off the head and tail of the okra.
+Chop the okra into 1 inch pieces.
+Keep an eye while chopping for any worms or black spots.
+If any then discard that okra.

-3. Heat 2 tablespoon oil in a pan.
+3. Heat 2 tablespoons of oil in a pan.
 Add the chopped bhindi.
+You can use any neutral-flavored oil.

-4. Saute for at least 8 to 10 minutes on a low flame till they change color and are cooked.
+4. Saute for at least 8 to 10 minutes on low heat till they change color and are softened and cooked.

-5. Remove the sauteed bhindi and keep aside.
+5. Remove the sauteed bhindi in a bowl and keep aside.

 6. Add 2 medium-sized chopped tomatoes and 6 to 7 cashews to the blender or chutney grinder.

-8. With a wired whisk, whip ½ cup yogurt (curd or dahi) till smooth.
+8. With a wired whisk, whip ½ cup fresh yogurt (curd) till smooth.
+Make sure that the curd is not sour or too tangy.

 Making dahi bhindi